What this page is based on

 How much money do I need to buy a house in the UK?

-Leasehold costs in the UK
+Mortgage fees and costs in the UK

 Insurance costs for home buyers in the UK